openmindculture/kleiderordnung-berlin/README.md

 ### Content: Widgets, Custom Fields and Post Types

-- **page** (landing page, imprint, privacy, about me)
+- **page** (front / home / landing page, imprint, privacy, about me)
-  - The main index landing page contains most of the content and links / teasers to additional posts and pages.
+  - The main index landing page (front page / home page), defined in `front-page.php` according to the class [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), contains most of the content and links / teasers to additional posts and pages.
+  - Any other regular static page, like imprint or privacy, is handled by `page.php`.
   - Text lines and paragraphs must be editable, probably as **custom fields**, using either plain text or very limited styling like bold, italic, underline, marker, link:
     - intro headline
     - intro text